STF1998/Desk20/report/systemImplementation.md

 -	Twitch
 -	Github

-Further information about what PassportJS is and what could be achieved by it can be found through the following [link](http://www.passportjs.org/).
+Further information about what PassportJS is and what can be achieved with it can be found through the following [link](http://www.passportjs.org/).

-However, for our application, we will only be focusing on PassportJS for authentication using Facebook.
-The complete documentation could be found here: [link](http://www.passportjs.org/docs/facebook/).
-In this section of the report, we will not dive into the documentation, but will instead discuss the hands-on experience on how we implement PassportJS in Flocus.
+However, for our application, only be focused on PassportJS for authentication using Facebook.
+The complete documentation can be found here: [link](http://www.passportjs.org/docs/facebook/).
+In this section of the report, we will not dive into the documentation, but will instead discuss the hands-on experience of how we implemented PassportJS in Flocus.

-To apply PassportJS, we will need to install these three dependencies, which are passport, passport-facebook, and express-session.
-Passport and passport-facebook are dependencies to implement the functionality of the authentication, while express-session is used to enhance connection security.
-As we are dealing with authentication and transferring user data, a secure connection would be needed.
-Beyond the installation, we would also need to use them as shown in Figure x and x.
+To apply PassportJS, we will need to install three dependencies, which are; passport, passport-facebook, and express-session.
+Passport and passport-facebook are dependencies that are utilised to implement the functionality of authentication, while express-session is used to enhance connection security.
+As we are dealing with authentication and the transfer of user data, a secure connection was required.
+Beyond the installation, we also needed to use the dependencies as shown in the Figures below.

 <p align="center">
 <img src="../report/Images/passport1.png" width=75%>
 </p>
-<b><p align= "center">Figure : </p></b>
+<b><p align= "center"></p></b>

 <p align="center">
 <img src="../report/Images/passport2.png" width=75%>
 </p>
-<b><p align= "center">Figure : </p></b>
+<b><p align= "center"></p></b>

 Further implementation of passport is shown in Figure x below.
 The skeleton of the code below was acquired from the PassportJS documentation and was then modified based on the needs of our application.